platonai/PulsarRPA/README.md

 Pulsar is an open source solution to scrape web data at scale.

 Extracting web data at scale is extremely hard.
-Websites change frequently and are becoming more complex, meaning web data collected is often inaccurate or incomplete, pulsar is an open source solution to fix such issues.
+Websites change frequently and are becoming more complex, meaning web data collected is often inaccurate or incomplete, pulsar is an open source solution to address such issues.

 Pulsar supports the Network As A Database paradigm, so we can turn the Web into tables and charts using simple SQLs.